humacss/SpaceSimulator/README.md

 ## Dependencies

 The program is displaying graphics using GLUT and therefore the GLUT files are needed.
-These can be found in the ‘dependencies’ folder.
+These can be found in the *dependencies* folder.

 ## Compiling
 The code was written entirely in the Code::Blocks IDE.
 To compile the code glut.h, libglut32.a and glut32.dll has to be added to the IDE and system folders if these aren't included already.
-These files can be found in the 'dependencies' folder, together with some simple instructions.
+These files can be found in the *dependencies* folder, together with some simple instructions.

 The code has only been tested to compile on the Windows Vista Operating System.
 It will most likely also run on all other Windows